 Whilst the Data Protection Act 2018 places duties on organisations and individuals to process personal information fairly and lawfully, it is not a barrier to sharing information where the failure to do so would result in a child or vulnerable adult being placed at risk of harm.
 Similarly, human rights concerns, such as respecting the right to a private and family life would not prevent sharing where there are real safeguarding concerns.
-The school follows guidance set out in 'Information sharing: advice for practitioners providing safeguarding services' (DfE,2018).
-Keeping children safe in education (2023) paragraph states 'The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Paragraph 109 states: This includes allowing practitioners to share information without consent.
-If staff are in any doubt about sharing information, they should speak to the Designated Safeguarding Lead (or deputies).
+The school follows guidance set out in 'Information sharing: advice for practitioners providing safeguarding services' (DfE,2024).
+Keeping children safe in education (2024) states 'The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.'